brentyi/tyro/docs/source/examples/hierarchical_structures.rst

 Structures as Function Arguments
 --------------------------------

-Structures can also be used as input to functions.
+Structures can be used as input to functions.

 .. code-block:: python